JonF12/DotNetHtmxTemplate/README.md

-# DotNet Htmx TypeScript Tailwind template with razor views and API
+# .Net Htmx TypeScript Tailwind template with razor views and API

 Simple .NET 8 template with everything set up to show basic movie data with CRUD and server side HTML rendering